 The City Manager may authorize payment for professional licensing/certification, memberships, training, or other professional development related expenses not budgeted in the department's budget.

-Resident Incentive (effective 7/1/2024)
+Resident Incentive

-Sewer Bill Reimbursement: City will reimburse employees that live in an owner-occupied residence within Marysville City limits, effective with the July 2023 services.
+Sewer Bill Reimbursement: City will reimburse Employees that live in an owner-occupied residence within Marysville City limits, effective with the July 2024 services.
 Employees must provide the Finance Department with a copy of the sewer bill and proof that payment cleared your financial institution (i.e., bank statement, credit card statement, cash receipt etc.).
 Reimbursements will be processed as quickly as possible (but could take up to two weeks) post submittal of a completed packet.
 Any type of fee assessed by UMS (or future billing company for services) is not reimbursable.

 Education Reimbursement (effective 7/1/2024)

-The City Manager may develop an educational reimbursement plan and object to such revisions of such plan, an employee may receive an educational reimbursement not to exceed $3,000 per calendar year.
+The City Manager may develop an educational reimbursement plan and object to such revisions of such plan, an Employee may receive an educational reimbursement not to exceed $3,000 per calendar year.

 ARTICLE 6.
 SEVERANCE